barryclark/jekyll-now/_posts/2020-04-14-ddd_component_in_python.md

 ---
 layout: post
 title: My structure for DDD component
-categories: [ddd]
+categories: [ddd, stackoverflow]
-tags: [python, ddd, component, code architecture]
+tags: [python, ddd, component, code architecture, stackoverflow]
 ---
-Draft of a post in answer to a StackOverflow
+Post in answer to a StackOverflow
 <a href="https://stackoverflow.com/questions/59776634/ddd-with-python-did-i-get-it-right">
 question</a>.
 You can find code used in this example
 <a href="{{ site.github.repository_url }}/tree/master/examples/ddd_component">here</a>.